 Thanks to a generous donation from Bob Hildreth and a pilot study by the NEDCC, the Poetry Room has undertaken to preserve these invaluable recordings for generations to come.
-For highlights from our ambitious (and on-going) digitization initiative, we invite you to peruse our online Listening Booth.
+For highlights from our digitization initiative and our current public programs, we invite you to peruse our online Listening Booth.
 To search for our recordings via HOLLIS, type the name of the author(s) you are interested in and press "search."
-You can then use the sidebar on the right to filter your search by Format (e.g., "Sound Recording") and Location (e.g. "Poetry Room (Lamont)").
+You can then use the sidebar to filter your search by Format (e.g., "Sound Recording") and Location (e.g. "Poetry Room (Lamont)").
 To browse the entire archive of sound recordings unique to the Poetry Room, type "poetry" in the search box, then filter by Format (Sound Recording) and Author (Woodberry Poetry Room).

 The audio-visual collection is accessible by arrangement with the curator at (617) 495-2454 or via email at email@example.com.
 Recordings must be listened to in the Poetry Room, unless digital access is provided through HOLLIS.